richpauloo/rp/content/authors/rich/_index.md

 I'm a data scientist with a background in physical science (hydrology, fluid mechanics, geology, statistical methods, optimization, geospatial science), computing (sensor networks, cloud computing, open source software development), and physics (mathematical and numerical modeling, contaminant transport).

-I have coded workflows to automate ETL jobs from from [hundreds of remote sensor networks](https://www.richpauloo.com/project/lcsn/); built dashboards and interactive data visualizations to bring clarity to [datasets with millions of observations](http://calwaterquality.com/); created 3D numerical physical simulation models of [groundwater flow and contaminant transport](https://www.richpauloo.com/publication/vhgr/); explored ways to improve machine learning [interpretability](https://twitter.com/RichPauloo/status/1124470765095538688); built [R packages](https://github.com/richpauloo/textme); won an AI for Earth Grant to model the risk of [domestic wells going dry in California's Central Valley](https://www.gspdrywells.com/); and developed [R data science curriculum](https://r4wrds.com/).
+I have coded workflows to automate ETL jobs from from [hundreds of remote sensor networks 📡](https://www.richpauloo.com/project/lcsn/); built dashboards and interactive data visualizations to bring clarity to [datasets with millions of observations 📈](http://calwaterquality.com/); created 3D numerical physical simulation models of [groundwater flow and contaminant transport 🖥️](https://www.richpauloo.com/publication/vhgr/); explored ways to improve machine learning [interpretability 🌳](https://twitter.com/RichPauloo/status/1124470765095538688); built [R packages 📦](https://github.com/richpauloo/textme); won an AI for Earth Grant to model the risk of [domestic wells going dry in California's Central Valley 💧](https://www.gspdrywells.com/); and developed [R data science curriculum 📚](https://r4wrds.com/).

 Ask me about data literacy and STEM education, the outdoors, and {{% staticref "files/expedition-behavior.pdf" %}}expedition behavior{{% /staticref %}}.
 Before pursuing a PhD, I taught environmental science to middle and high school students in Yosemite and the Marin Headlands for the educational nonprofit [NatureBridge](https://naturebridge.org/), and spent summers leading expeditions in the wilderness, and in Thailand for [National Geographic Student Expeditions](https://www.nationalgeographic.com/student-expeditions/).
 I love the challenge of guiding tight knit groups from different cultures across difficult terrain, speaking to large crowds, communicating to diverse audiences, and improvising.

-In my free time, I enjoy alpine climbing, running, surfing, tinkering on bikes, reading, playing guitar, and cooking extravagant dinners.
+In my free time, I enjoy alpine climbing 🧗🏼, running 🏃‍♂️, surfing 🏄‍♂️, tinkering on bikes 🚴‍♂️, reading 📚, playing guitar 🎸, and cooking extravagant dinners 🧑‍🍳.